I believe that we can agree on one thing:

 Not only did I not feel any muscle soreness, not only was I extremely sad because of it, but I was potentially over-training when working out, which can be detrimental and lead to muscle loss.

-This raises the question “Is soreness actually required for muscle growth?”
+This raises the question “Does muscle soreness mean muscle growth?”

 Well, yes and no. Stay with me!